btcjon/tv2mt4/readme.txt

 Handling of type=order messages:

-type=order messages are meant to be sent to PineConnector only if they pass the following conditions:
+type=order messages
+Action: check airtable values that serve as filters and can keep the order from being sent to PineConnector
+Action: send to PineConnector ( send outgoing webhook in a specific format)

     entry: indicates whether the order should bypass certain filters
         - If entry=true, the order must pass all active filters as defined in the config.py settings.